Women's rights in Myanmar: Myanmar Maternal and Child Welfare Association

 Myanmar Maternal and Child Welfare Association, established in 1991, promotes the health and well-being of mothers and children with a main focus on remote villages with a lack of access to healthcare.
-Implemented to fulfill the requirement of the health needs in accordance with the social objective “to uplift the health, fitness and educational standards of the entire nation.”.
+Implemented to fulfill the requirement of the health needs in accordance with the social objective “to uplift the health, fitness and educational standards of the entire nation.”

 Myanmar Women and Children Development Foundation

 Myanmar Women and Children Development Foundation was founded on May 14, 2013.
-It strives to promote equal opportunities for women and children in regards to their livelihoods development, education, health, emergencies and decision making.
+It strives to promote equal opportunities for women and children regarding their livelihoods development, education, health, emergencies and decision making.
 The Foundation’s vision is to “promote happy and peaceful lives in a secure socio-economic environment for all women and children in Myanmar”.
 The Foundation has the goal of being seen by the international community as a non-government organization carrying out nationwide development projects for women and children.